Académica do Fogo

-Associação Académica do Fogo is a football club that currently plays in the Campeonato Nacional de Cabo Verde and in the Fogo Island League in Cape Verde.
+Associação Académica do Fogo is a football club that plays in the Campeonato Nacional de Cabo Verde and in the Fogo Island League in Cape Verde.
 It is based in the island of Fogo and plays in the stadium with a capacity of 1000.
 The logo and the uniform as well as other teams with the name Académica and Académico in Cape Verde is identical to Académica de Coimbra, it features the volcanic mountain on the right.
 The club name and the year of foundation are at the bottom.
 Académica do Fogo are one of the unrelegated clubs on the island which includes Vulcânicos and Botafogo.

-Académica do Fogo is the second most successful club on the island, having won about 16 official regional titles.
+Académica do Fogo is the second most successful club on the island, having won 16 official regional titles.